The Musical of Musicals (The Musical!): Production history

-The musical premiered off-Broadway on December 16, 2003, at The York Theatre Company at St. Peter's and ran through October 2, 2004, for a total of 194 performances and 14 previews.
+The musical premiered off-Broadway on December 16, 2003, at the York Theatre Company at St. Peter's and ran through October 2, 2004, for 194 performances and 14 previews.
 (It closed on January 25, 2004 and re-opened on May 24, 2004.)
 The production was directed and choreographed by Pamela Hunt and featured Joanne Bogart, Craig Fols, Lovette George, and Eric Rockwell.
 The production was nominated for the Lucille Lortel Award for Outstanding Musical and the Drama Desk Award for Outstanding Musical, Outstanding Featured Actress in a Musical (George), Outstanding Director of a Musical (Hunt), and Outstanding Lyrics (Bogart) and Outstanding Music (Rockwell).

 The musical re-opened off-Broadway on February 10, 2005, at the New World Stages V (Dodger Stages) and ran through November 13, 2005.
 The same director and cast were in the production.
+The soundtrack was released by Jay Records two years later.

-The musical has been performed in regional theater in the United States, in Canberra (Australia - 2009 and Feb 2010), in Canada, and on London's West End.
-The London production ran from March 31, 2006, through April 22, 2006 at the Sound Theatre.
+The musical has been performed in regional theater in the United States, in Canberra (Australia - 2009 and February 2010), in Canada, and on London's West End.
+The London production ran from March 31, 2006, through April 22, 2006, at the Sound Theatre.
 The musical was also produced by Theatre New Brunswick (TNB), based in Fredericton, New Brunswick, Canada.
 The TNB production was directed by Caleb Marshall, with choreography by Nicola Pantin and musical direction by Michael Doherty.
 The TNB production was performed on March 15–17, 2012, in Fredericton and on March 18, 2012, in Moncton.

 A virtual production was presented on April 18, 2021, as part of an effort to raise funds to repair the York Theater following a water main break.
 The original director, Pamela Hunt, returned as an artistic supervisor.